-The research involved structured, one-on-one interviews with a global range of individuals from each of our main stakeholder groups: Customers, Employees, Industry Associations, Non-governmental Organizations (NGOs), Regulators and Suppliers.
-The interviews focused on a number of areas, including what stakeholders think are the most important responsibilities for the sector and the Company specifically.
+The research involved structured, one-on-one interviews with a global range of individuals from each of our main stakeholder groups: Customers, Employees, Industry Associations, Non-Governmental Organizations (NGOs), Regulators, and Suppliers.
+The interviews focused on a number of areas, including what stakeholders think are the most important areas to focus on for the beverage alcohol sector and Bacardi specifically.

 Bacardi and Responsibility